grokability/jamf2snipe/README.md

                         you use self-signed certificate.
   -r, --ratelimited     Puts a half second delay between Snipe IT API calls to
+                        adhere to the standard 120/minute rate limit -f, --force           Updates the Snipe asset with information from Jamf every time, despite what the timestamps indicate.
-                        adhere to the standard 120/minute rate limit -u, --users           Checks out the item to the current user in Jamf if it's not already deployed
+  -u, --users           Checks out the item to the current user in Jamf if
+                        it's not already deployed
   -ui, --users_inverse  Checks out the item to the current user in Jamf if